AddyRdz/Final-Portfolio/Front-End-Project/README.md

 - Connect the competentcy to this project

 ### JF XX.XX
-- List the full text of the job function first
+- Collaboration List the full text of the job function first
 - Describe a situation where you demonstrated  this job function.
 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.